fudailzafar/Quiz-App/README.md

 ├── index.html               # Main HTML file
 ├── styles.css               # CSS file for styling
 ├── script.js                # JavaScript file for quiz logic
 ```

-- **index.html**: Contains the structure of the quiz app.
-- **styles.css**: Includes the styling for the quiz elements.
-- **script.js**: Handles the quiz logic, including question handling and score calculation.

 ## How It Works